 The production class methods to generate test method stubs for.
 Select the checkboxes next to the required production class methods.
 To include inherited methods from parent classes, select the Show inherited methods checkbox.

 PhpStorm will automatically compose the test methods' names as

 test<production method>.
 You can customize the code templates used for generating test method stubs on the Code tab of the File and Code Templates settings page.

-For information about writing PHPSpec specifications, see the PHPSpec Documentation.
+For more information about writing PHPSpec specifications, refer to the PHPSpec Documentation.
 To run or debug your tests, do one of the following:

-After a test session is over, choose Save <default_test_configuration_name> on the context menu of the file or folder and choose Save <default_configuration_name> on the context menu.
+After a test session is over, choose Save Configuration from the context menu of the respective run/debug configuration in the run widget.

-- In the Project view, select the file or folder with the tests to run and choose Create run configuration on the context menu.
-Alternatively, choose on the main menu, then click and choose PHPSpec from the list.
+In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
+Alternatively, go to in the main menu, then click and choose PHPSpec from the list.

-- In the Run/Debug Configuration: PHPSpec dialog that opens, specify the tests to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.
+In the PHPSpec dialog that opens, specify the scenarios to run, choose the PHP interpreter to use, and customize its behavior by specifying the options and arguments to be passed to the PHP executable.

 Monitor test results

 The tab is divided into 2 main areas: